 For students participating in clinical rotations, all students must undergo a baseline physical examination.
 Students will be given these forms during the first day of class.
 A baseline physical exam evaluates a student's current healthy status.
 This is crucial in the unlikely event of a Blood Borne Pathogen exposure for which the student will require follow-up screening and evaluation.
 The student MUST also provide proof of immunizations as outlined on page 43.
-All immunization records must be turned in by the end of the second week of class or receive a warning, after your 2nd warning you will start to receive 5 points of your final grade and will not be permitted to attend clinical rotations.
+All immunization records must be turned in by the end of the second week of class or receive a warning and will not be permitted to attend clinical rotations.